loeeeee/immich-in-lxc/README.md

 <details>
 <summary>Ubuntu 24.04</summary>

-The following commands is mostly copy-and-paste from [the official installation documentation](https://jellyfin.org/docs/general/installation/linux#repository-manual), and is for `Ubuntu` and its derivatives.
+The following commands is mostly copy-and-pastes from [the official installation documentation](https://jellyfin.org/docs/general/installation/linux#repository-manual), and is for `Ubuntu` and its derivatives.
 This terrifying chunk of commands add the Jellyfin repository to package manager.

 ```bash
 apt install curl gnupg software-properties-common